suryansh863/Freelancer-Invoice/API_SETUP_GUIDE.md

 # 🔑 Complete API Setup Guide

-## Required APIs for Your Invoice Tracker
+## Required APIs for Your Invoicraft

 Your website needs **2 CRITICAL APIs** to function properly: